 If you’ve got a toddler who drinks too much milk, it can contribute to iron-deficiency (aka anemia).
 Lila was a milk monster, and I had it in my head that there was no such thing as too much of a good thing.
 It turns out that too much dairy intake can actually inhibit the body’s ability to absorb iron.

 Our doctor recommended that we limit Lila to two 8-ounce servings of dairy each day.
 It was a struggle, but it was important to her health, so we decided to reduce the amount of milk she was drinking.
 Ask your doctor for a recommendation on how much milk your toddler should drink, and then stick to that number.

 There are iron supplements available that can put more iron directly into your little one.
 However, these supplements are not without their side effects.
-Possible side effects can include constipation and teeth-staining, as well as general stomach upset.
-We talked to our doctor and decided that, in addition to hitting it hard with her diet, we would give half the recommended dose of iron supplements each day.
+We talked with our doctor and found the right amount of supplementation for our situation, and it worked well for us.

 Finding out that your baby is anemic can be a scary thing, but it is also reversible and easily fixed.
 By making some adjustments, we found that a mixture of iron-rich foods for babies and iron supplements were enough to treat Lila’s anemia.
 By her six-month retest, her levels were back where they were supposed to be, and we were able to stop supplementing with iron drops.

 Although I’m not gonna lie- I still sneak baby cereal into her applesauce once in a while.
 Old habits die hard!

 This post is the final installment of a three part series.
 Check out our post on Ending Food Battles to encourage healthy eating habits (without the fuss).
 And you can read about the Dark Side of Having Good Eaters for some laughs (and grass-is-green perspective).